 All form controls have properties that you can easily adjust in the Properties pane.
 To do this, first select the control on the form, and then edit the required properties in the Properties pane.

 Each form control also exposes various events to which your scripting project can bind.
 For example, you might want to invoke some XMLSpy COM API method whenever a button is clicked.
 To create a function that binds to a form event, do the following:

 2.In the Action column, double-click the event where you need the method (for example, in the image below, the handled event is "Click").

 You can also add handler methods by double-clicking a control on the form.
 For example, double-clicking a button in the form design generates a handler method for the "Click" event of that button.

 Once the body of the handler method is generated, you can type code that handles this event, for example:

 //Occurs when the component is clicked.

-To display a work-in-progress form detached from the Scripting Editor, right-click the form in the Project window, and select Test Form from the context menu.
+To display a work-in-progress form detached from the Scripting Editor, right-click the form, and select Test Form from the context menu.
 Note that the Test Form command just displays the form; the form's events (such as button clicks) are still disabled.
 To have the form react to events, call it from a macro, for example:

 // Instantiate and display a form